 Worker of fearful things, as once she was

-Morris’s poem in general reimagines Medea as a suffering women, rather than the evil sorceress which was usually typical and aligning her depiction of Medea with this poem, shows her view was also sympathetic with this character.
+Morris’s poem in general reimagines Medea as a suffering women, rather than the evil sorceress which was more usual, and by aligning her depiction of Medea with this poem, Evelyn shows her view was also sympathetic towards this character.

 Pendant pictures Helen of Troy and Cassandra (both 1898) were created for patron William Imrie, a wealthy shipping magnate, who became the chairman of the White Star Line.
 Evelyn painted 8 pictures which made their way into his private collection and whilst all are similar in subject and composition, these are the most overtly narrative.
 Cassandra was blessed with the gift of prophecy, but cursed so that she would never be believed.
 She predicted the fall of Troy and this paintings shows her rage as it burns behind her, despite her repeated warnings.
 Again, Evelyn has chosen to depict this magical woman sympathetically to her cause.

-Queen Eleanor and Fair Rosamund was painted less than a decade after Helen of Troy and Cassandra, yet the artist’s treatment of the magical connotations of this story.
-Based on the legend of Henry II, who locked his mistress Rosamund in a tower at Woodstock.
-Queen Eleanor used string to guide her through the labyrinth and discover the mistress.
-The Queen’s calculated discovery and murder of Rosamund was, according to legend, evidence of witchcraft as a woman surely couldn’t plot such a deviant murder.
+Queen Eleanor and Fair Rosamund was painted around a decade after Helen of Troy and Cassandra.
+The painting is based on the legend of Henry II, who locked his mistress, Rosamund, in a tower at Woodstock.
+Queen Eleanor, the king’s wife, used a red string to navigate the labyrinth and discover the mistress in the tower and poison her.
+The Queen’s calculated discovery and murder of Rosamund was, according to legend, evidence of witchcraft as a woman alone surely couldn’t plot such a deviant murder or brew a potion strong enough to kill.
 Evelyn De Morgan ridicules this sentiment by depicting ‘bad magic’ as floating monkey heads and winged eels which surround the Queen.

 In her handling of magical women, Evelyn De Morgan questions the status quo and reassesses these women as gifted scholars, or figures with whom we should have sympathy rather than direct blame.